 - Bars, nightclubs, restaurants, hotels, and other establishments that serve alcohol, if the establishment continued serving alcohol to the driver who was clearly intoxicated (the so-called Dram Shop Law)

 How to Determine Liability for a Drunk Driver Accident?

 Many people in Pennsylvania believe that they are eligible to recover damages only if the other motorist was charged with driving under the influence of alcohol (DUI).
 This is a huge misconception, because you may be entitled to financial compensation even if the other driver is not facing a DUI or DWI charge.

 “You may be able to recover damages from the drunk driver through his or her insurance company, while your compensation should cover your medical bills, loss of income, pain and suffering, and other economic and non-economic damages,” says our Allentown Drunk Driver Accident Attorney.

 Do keep in mind that determining liability in a car accident involving a drunk motorist requires proof that the other party was intoxicated under Pennsylvania’s legal standards.
 This means that the other motorist must have a blood alcohol content (BAC) of .08 or higher to be deemed negligent and be held responsible for your resulting damages and losses.

-Contact our skilled car accident lawyers at The Law Offices of Greg Prosmushkin, P.C., to discuss your particular case.
+Contact our skilled Car Accident Lawyers in Allentown at The Law Offices of Greg Prosmushkin, P.C., to discuss your particular case.
 Let our attorneys help you prove that the other motorist should not have been allowed to drive in the first place due to his or her impairment.
 Call at 215-673-7733 to Schedule a Free Case Evaluation.